ManticoreTechnologies/manticore-trading/listings/README.md

 - Full CRUD operations for listings
 - Clear separation of user-mutable vs system-managed fields
-- Automatic deposit address generation
+- Single deposit address per listing for receiving any asset
 - Balance tracking with pending/confirmed states
 - Multi-asset support
 - Price management in EVR or other assets
-- Unique listing address for storing assets

 ## Usage